catamphetamine/libphonenumber-js/README.md

 ## To do

+* Maybe fix the "miniumum of 3 characters" limit for "As you type" formatter
-* Implement "As you type"
+* Maybe fix braces for "As you type" formatter (don't cut off closing braces)

 ## Contributing